-5. When using the by-pass regulator adjust the thumb screw on the fuel by-pass regulator.
+5. Adjust the thumb screw on the fuel by-pass regulator.
 Lock into position.
 The flame should extend no more than 3/4 of the way into the chamber.
-When using the optional metering pump the flow is determined by the metering pump.
-Pressures may vary from those listed above.

 NOTE: The above pressure is a staring point, depending on your installation you may need further adjustment.
 Always VISUALLY SET THE FLAME.
 See page 30.